Nusiq/regolith-filters/system_template/README.md

 Properties of the dictionary inside the `_map.py` list:
 - `source` - the path to the source file relative to the folder of the sytem.
   The source is treated as a glob pattern if it contains `*` or `?` characters.
-  Using glob patterns is useful in combination with the `AUTO` keyword for the target file.
+  Using glob patterns is useful in combination with the `AUTO` and `AUTO_SUBFOLDER` keywords for the target file.
 - `target` - the destination of the file.
 Remember to include `RP` or `BP` in the destination path to output it to a resource or behavior pack.
-Alternatively, you can use the `AUTO` keyword to automatically map the file to the resource or behavior pack based on the file extension.
+Alternatively, you can use the `AUTO` or `AUTO_SUBFOLDER` keywords to automatically map the file to the resource or behavior pack based on the file extension.
 The rules of mapping are defined in the `auto_map.json` file.
 - `scope` - The sustem_template filter lets you define the output files using